ElBell/NaiveTicket/README.md

 Exercise 2.39 Modify the constructor of TicketMachine so that it no longer has a parameter.
 Instead, the price of tickets should be fixed at 1000 cents.
 What effect does this have when you construct ticket machine objects within BlueJ?

-	BlueJ no longer prompts user input for the ticket price
+	BlueJ no longer prompts user input for the ticket price Exercise 2.40 Implement a method, empty, that simulates the effect of removing all money from the machine.
+This method should have a void return type, and its body should simply set the total field to zero.

+	public void empty()
+	{
+		this.total = 0;
+	}
+Does this method need to take any parameters?

+	No
+Test your method by creating a machine, inserting some money, printing some tickets, checking the total, and then emptying the machine.
+Is this method a mutator or an accessor?
+	mutator

+Exercise 2.41 Implement a method, setPrice, that is able to set the price of tickets to a new value.
+The new price is passed in as a parameter value to the method.
+Test your method by creating a machine, showing the price of tickets, changing the price, and then showing the new price.

+	public void setPrice(int newValue)
+	{
+		this.price = newValue;
+	}

+Is this method a mutator?

+	Yes

+Exercise 2.42 Give the class two constructors.
+One should take a single parameter that specifies the price, and the other should take no parameter and set the price to be a default value of your choosing.
+Test your implementation by creating machines via the two different constructors.

+	BlueJ asks to select which constructor should be used.